RI-imaging/radontea/README.txt

-This package includes several algorithms to compute the inverse Radon trannsform (e.g. SART, backprojection, Fourier interpolation).
+This package contains several algorithms to compute the inverse Radon trannsform (e.g. SART, backprojection, Fourier interpolation).
 `radontea` is featured by a lot of doc strings and code comments, which makes it particularly usefull for teaching purposes.